What I Believe

 I have a Master of Science Degree in Clinical Rehabilitation Counseling from Portland State University in Portland, Oregon.
 This degree is a mental health counseling degree with extra coursework related to the specifics of disability and mental health.
 My research focused on Posttraumatic Stress Disorder (PTSD), which included how traumatic experiences impact the mind and body.
 As a result of this extra training, I am also a Certified Rehabilitation Counselor (CRC).

+Being an LPC also means I am required to partake in at least 20 credit hours of continuing education every 2 years, though I often take more classes than are required.
 Part of being a therapist means I am required to continue taking classes throughout my career.
 Because of this, my education and experience is always growing, and I keep up with the latest research on effective treatment.

 In my free time, I enjoy creating art, baking, hiking, and writing.
 I also love to play board and video games, and have a particular affection for comedy.
 Some of my biggest joys include making and sharing delicious food, volunteering for projects I care about, and collecting obscure facts.
 I am currently trying to learn Spanish and taking classes in martial arts.